chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     chef-automate config patch ocid-apps.toml -f
     ```

-    Once the patch is completed, the new application should be registered with OC-ID as part of Automate embedded chef-server.
+    Once the patch is completed, the new application should be registered with OC-ID as part of the Automate embedded chef-server.

 1. You can get the details of the registered applications from the bastion node by running the following command: